REVEAL1001/Insta-Unfollower-Checker/README.md

 # Insta-Unfollower-Checker
-### This one line of code can be your browser's console and it will list anyone who unfollowed the profile
+### This one line of code can be entered on your browser's console and it will list anyone who unfollowed the profile

 # Steps: